Sinusitis (Sinus Infection)

 Structural abnormality

-Narrowing of the nasal cavity can sometimes be caused by structural problems as a result of trauma or developed when growing.
-If the narrowing is severe then it causes a blockage with mucus building up behind it and leading to infection.
+Narrowing of the nasal cavity can sometimes be caused by structural problems as a result of trauma or they can develop when growing.
+If the narrowing is severe then it causes a blockage with mucus building up behind it, leading to infection.

 Acute sinusitis is treated with antibiotics and medication to reduce swelling in the lining of the nose, such as decongestants.